 The normal timeline to pursue this option is to identify a committee the second to last semester before graduation after completion of two courses and to write the Honors Thesis in the last semester before graduation while enrolled in ANT 4510.
 With the help of the Departmental Honors Advisor, students will select a faculty mentor who will serve as the Honors Thesis Advisor, in addition to 2 additional readers.
-For more information, please contact Dr. Timothy J. Smith (email@example.com)
+For more information, please contact the Departmental Honors Director, Dr. Alice Wright (email@example.com).

 If interested in pursuing departmental honors, please save the following forms to edit and return to the department.

 Declaration of Intent to Pursue Departmental Honors (PDF, 530 KB)